mongodb/specifications/source/sessions/snapshot-sessions.rst

     options = new SessionOptions(isSnapshot = true);
     session = client.startSession(options);

-All read operations performed using this session will be read from same snapshot.
+All read operations performed using this session will be read from the same snapshot.

 If no value is provided for ``isSnapshot`` a value of false is implied.